OpenDriveLab/Openpilot-Deepdive/README.md

 ```
 ./data
     nuscenes  -> link to the nuscenes-all dataset
+    comma2k19 -> link to the Comma2k19 dataset
 ```